Habit system design: The blueprint that makes habits last

 Key takeaways

-• Treat each habit as a load-bearing component that triggers or supports the next behavior in your system.
+• Treat each habit as a load-bearing component of a behavioral loop (a self-reinforcing cycle of trigger, action, and reward) that triggers or supports the next behavior in your system.

 • The strength of a behavioral loop depends less on how motivated you feel and more on how little friction stands between the trigger and the action.